Stably Embedded Pairs of Ordered Abelian Groups: Notation and preliminaries

 \subsection{Generalities on ordered abelian groups}

-Let $G$ be an ordered abelian group.
-We say that $G$ is \emph{discrete} if there exists a minimal positive element, and \emph{dense} otherwise.
+All ordered abelian groups will be considered as structures in the language ${\mathcal{L}_{\text{oag}}:=\{0,+,-,<\}}$.
+We say that an ordered abelian group $G$ is \emph{discrete} if there exists a minimal positive element, and \emph{dense} otherwise.
 Note that the set of all convex subgroups of $G$ is linearly ordered by inclusion, and any intersection (and also any union) of convex subgroups is again a convex subgroup.
-We will use standard notation.
 Given $X$ a subset of $G$, we define the convex subgroup generated by $X$, denoted by $\Braket{X}^{\text{conv}}$, as the smallest convex subgroup containing $X$.
 In particular, we mean by a \emph{principal convex subgroup} $C$ one generated by a single element $a \in G$, i.e. $C=\Braket{a}^{\text{conv}}$.
 We denote by $\div(G)$ the divisible hull of $G$.